John Martin (Young Irelander): Later life and Parliament

 On return to Ireland Martin became a national organiser for the Tenant Right League.
 He began to write for The Nation in 1860.
 He formed the National League with others in January 1864 – it was mainly an educational organisation but Fenians disrupted its meetings.
 He remained in contact with Mitchel in Paris through 1866.
-Martin opposed the Fenians' support of armed violence, yet, together with A M Sullivan, in December 1867 he headed the symbolic funeral march honouring the Manchester Martyrs as it followed the MacManus route to Glasnevin Cemetery, Dublin.
+Martin opposed the Fenians' support of armed violence, yet, together with Alexander Martin Sullivan, in December 1867 he headed the symbolic funeral march honouring the Manchester Martyrs as it followed the MacManus route to Glasnevin Cemetery, Dublin.
 He and the other organizers were arrested and tried, but the jury was hung.

 Martin was in the United States in December 1869 when he was nominated by Isaac Butt and his nationalists as the Irish nationalist Home Rule candidate to oppose Greville-Nugent, who was supported by the Catholic clergy, in the Longford by-election.
 Greville-Nugent initially won the vote but the result was nullified by Judge Fitzgerald on the grounds that voters had been illegally influenced (i.e. bribed and/or coerced) in the non-secret voting process.
 In the May 1870 re-run, Butt's second candidate, Edward Robert King-Harman—like Martin a Protestant landlord—was also defeated, but this time legally.